 The most important factor in your case against RCCL is your ability to prove negligence.
 This hinges on the court ruling that a “reasonably careful ship operator” would have done something different in the same situation – such as knowing about a faulty staircase railing and taking steps to repair the issue.
 Although it’s impossible for a cruise line company to foresee all dangerous conditions, RCCL has a duty to reasonably prevent harm to passengers.

-If you suffered an injury on a recent cruise with Royal Caribbean, visit a local Florida attorney for a free consultation.
+If you suffered an injury on a recent cruise with Royal Caribbean, contact your local Florida attorney, Brandon Stein, for a free consultation at 877.STEINLAW.
 You can describe your accident and find out whether your case has merit.